-When provinces shifted away from institutional care and towards community-based models of service, this impacted First Nations communities.
+When provinces shifted away from institutional care and towards community-based models of service, this affected First Nations communities.
 The need for specialized, more intensive services remains a significant concern both within the NNADAP/NYSAP system and in other social and health systems across Canada.
 For example, limited beds in psychiatric hospitals mean that long waiting lists are often to be expected when attempting to find the appropriate services for someone with highly complex needs.

 In many cases, clients with complex needs require support from a range of care providers, both within and outside their home community.
 This type of support often requires information exchange and coordination between various care providers and, in some cases, jurisdictions.
-Navigating through these separate systems of care is a challenge that those who provide services Keewaytinook Okimakanak Telemedicine and K-Net-Ontario
+Navigating through these separate systems of care is a challenge that those who provide services and supports to clients frequently face.
+As well, clients living in remote communities may suffer limits or delays in care if there is reduced access to primary health care and social service providers who play a critical role in assessing and referring people to specialized services.